Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/04-Create-a-Lake-Database.md

 In this exercise, you'll use a combination of a PowerShell script and an ARM template to provision an Azure Synapse Analytics workspace.

-1. In Azure Portal, use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell, selecting a ***PowerShell*** environment and select **create storage** if prompted.
+1. In Azure Portal, use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell, selecting a ***PowerShell*** environment and click on **Create a storage** if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/cloud-shell.png)